The Beagle Boys, and real beagles...

 - Most cartoon fleas look nothing like their real-life counterparts, instead looking like nondescript cartoon "bugs" or even tiny human-like creatures.

 - Most reindeer appearing in many Christmas specials look absolutely nothing like their real-life counterparts, instead looking more like mule deer, roe deer, or white tailed deer.
+Regardless of shape and markings, they are invariably depicted as deer-sized (in reality reindeer are closer to the size of horses).

 - Most media depictions of Velociraptor look more like the larger Deinonychus or Utahraptor than the real dinosaur, which has a long narrow snout.
 For more information, see Raptor Attack.